 - Whatman No. 1 filter paper (90 mm)/ syringe filter 0.45 mm.

 - Acetic and HPLC grade

 Standard stock solution

-- Keep this solution as stock solution (1000 ppm) in standard flask wrapped in black cover.
+- Keep this solution as a stock solution (1000 ppm) in standard flask wrapped in a black cover.
 Shelf life is one year under refrigeration.

 Whole Cassia & Cinnamon: After mixing & quartering, powder 100gm of the sample and pass through the sieve ASTM No. 20.
 (850 mm) Ground Cassia & Cinnamon: Take a subsample of 100gm by mixing and quartering of the entire sample

-- Weight accurately 1.0gm of the above sample in duplicate into 250mL conical flask.
+- Weight accurately 1.0gm of the above sample in duplicate into a 250mL conical flask.

 - Add 50 mL 90 % (v/v) Methanol using Calibrated measuring cylinder.

 - Filter 3 to 4 mL through Whatman no.1 filter paper or 0.45mm syringe filter into stoppered test tubes.